 Residency Program in Livestock Reproduction and Herd Health

 Upon completion of this three year residency program, veterinarians should be well prepared for progressive practice, leadership in regulatory positions, or clinical academic positions.
 The residency program provides an opportunity to obtain the Master's of Preventive Veterinary Medicine degree and develop expertise in reproduction, epidemiology, and herd health.
-This residency program is not specifically designed to prepare residents for any specific board certification, but the residency will meet some or all of the requirements for certification in boards relating to theriogenology, preventive medicine, and food animal practice (ABVP).
+This residency program is not specifically designed to prepare residents for any specific board certification, but the residency will meet some or all of the requirements for certification in boards relating to theriogenology, and preventive medicine.

-- To provide advanced education and training in livestock reproduction and herd health involving mainly dairy cattle, with less emphasis on beef cattle, sheep, and goats.
+- To provide advanced education and training in livestock reproduction and herd health involving dairy cattle, beef cattle, sheep, and goats.

 - To provide clinical teaching experience.